 “The problem of climate change, the subject of serious work at MIT for decades, demands society’s urgent attention.
 Addressing this global problem will take deep societal change, and that means there is a role – and a personal responsibility – for everyone: every nation, every sector, every institution, every firm, every individual human being…

 Perhaps the most powerful way to trigger new thinking on climate is to educate a new generation of innovators—here on our campus and around the world.”

 —MIT’s five-year climate change action plan (Oct.
 2015)

 Climate change is a particularly hot topic at MIT, engaging its researchers, educators and students.
 Likewise, the MIT community is working hard on a broad range of environmental and sustainability solutions.

-Learn more about these topics with highlights from OCW, organized around four themes:
+Learn more about these topics with highlights from OCW, organized around several themes:

 - Science Foundations